actionitdev/pipeline/README.md

     - __Create new pull request__: This step creates a new pull request from `dev` branch to `master` branch if necessary.

+2. __deploy__:
-2. __deploy__: This job mainly focuses on the deployment of latest code changes.
+This job mainly focuses on the deployment of latest code changes.
 It depends on the previous `build` job.
 The steps of `deploy` job are as followed:

     - __add_ssh_keys__: This step prepares the ssh access to the staging server.

     - __Deploy to lightsail staging server__: In this step, firstly, access the staging server via ssh.
 Then, pull the latest code updates from GitHub repository.
 Finally, update docker services.

-## How to Run Docker Services
+## Staging Server Configuration

 ### Prerequisities
 1. docker
     Please ensure docker is installed and running properly.
 Or [Install docker](https://docs.docker.com/get-docker/)

     Check docker installation: